blackfireio/documentation/profiling-cookbooks/understanding-http-requests.rst

     host (or proxy) was completed.
 When a redirect is followed, the time from each request is added together;

-  * Pre-Transfert Time: time from the request start until the file transfer is about to begin.
+  * Pre-Transfer Time: time from the request start until the file transfer is about to begin.
 When a redirect is followed, the time from each request is added together;

-  * Start-Transfert Time: time from the request start until the first byte is received.
+  * Start-Transfer Time: time from the request start until the first byte is received.
 When a redirect is followed, the time from each request is added together;